 November 17, 1978

-It might seem odd to recommend a travel book about a place that readers presumably know well, but the Illinois of the later frontier era was a land as far away from today’s Illinois as Balochistan or Minsk.
+It might seem odd to recommend an out-of-date travel book about a place that Illinois readers presumably know well, but the Illinois of the later frontier era was a land as far away from today’s Illinois as Balochistan or Irkutsk.
 A classic instance of how time transforms the journalism of the day into history.

 Reviewed: Eight Months in Illinois: With Information to Immigrants by William Oliver.
 Foreword by James E. Davis.
 Southern Illinois University Press, 2002